f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 1. Verify the installation was successful by logging into Argo CD.
 Ensure that an application called `brewz` has been installed, and is in sync and healthy.

-1. In your browser, open a new tab and enter <TODO: what is this url> to see the Brewz application is live.
+1. In your browser, open a new tab and enter `https://brewz-<your namespace>.labs.f5demos.com` to see the Brewz application is live.

 1. In your browser, open a new tab and navigate to the XC console and log in if prompted.